 The mask you choose and how it fits can make a big difference in the success of your CPAP therapy.
 Not only will the mask’s fit influence how air is delivered to maintain the positive pressure you need, but your comfort in the mask will also help determine whether or not you’ll actually wear the mask at night.
 If you’re not compliant with your therapy, it can’t provide you with the great health benefits you’re hoping for.

-Are you ready to pick out the mask that’s right for you, but still have some questions?
+Ready to pick out the mask that’s right for you, but still have some questions?
 Contact us today to learn more.